Your cookie preferences

 The majority of high street lenders prefer people to buy straightforward bricks and mortar houses that retain value well, so if that’s not your goal, a mortgage broker could be a better route.

-If you’re quite confident in your mortgage knowledge and like to be fully in control of every step of the process, a mortgage broker may not be the right choice for you.
+Personal preference - Another consideration is simply your own preferences and the level of assistance you want or need.
+If you’re confident in your mortgage knowledge and like to control every step of the process, a mortgage broker may not be the right choice for you.

 Who provides mortgages?